 The Garrihy family has long been associated with the sea, fishing at the Cliffs of Moher and trading with the Aran Islands.
 PJ Garrihy first took payment for bringing a passenger to Inis Oirr in 1968, on board a 20ft currach.
 But there is an even earlier story of a Garrihy sailing to the Aran Islands – going back almost a century!
-That honour goes to an amazing lady called Nellie Jude Garrihy who celebrates her 105th birthday today, January 29th, 2020.
+That honour goes to an amazing lady called Nellie (Eileen) Jude Garrihy who celebrated her 106th birthday on January 29th, 2021.
 Nellie is a sister of the late Jack Garrihy, and aunt of Eugene, Donie, Joe and PJ Garrihy who run our business – Garrihy’s Doolin2Aran Ferries.

 Nellie tells a story of when she was 15 or maybe 16 years of age, so around 1930, and Caitlin invited her to join her in a trip to the Aran Islands.
 She got permission and the next day she was picked up in style by horse and carriage and away to Doolin.
 What excitement that must have been for a young girl!